Madsn/framework-testing/README.md

 Possibly suitable for experienced java devs, but definitely unfriendly toward beginners to Swing and web dev on JVM in general.
 I'm sure I would be having less issues if I took the time to read through the entire Vaadin book, but if I am going to be that thorough with all the frameworks this project would just take too long.

+Doesn't seem to have autoreloading setup out of the box.

 ### Jhipster (Spring + Angular)